mucsci-students/2020fa-420-mike/USAGE.md

 	Enable/Disable Edit Mode:
 		When Enable Edit Mode is clicked, it gives the user the ability to edit a class by clicking on it.
-More on the buttons and options available with edit mode is listed later in this document.
+More on the buttons and options available within edit mode are listed later in this document.
 In edit mode, the ability to Save/Save As/Load are disabled to prevent saving changes that are still being made.
 		When in edit mode, the "Enable Edit Mode" button turns to a "Disable Edit Mode" button, which exits edit mode when pressed.

-### GUI Edit Mode
+## GUI Edit Mode

+### Adding items:

 	Adding fields:
-		Under the area of a class labeled "Fields" are two text boxes.
-The left one is for the field type and the right one is for the field name.
+		Under the area of a class labeled "Fields" are two text boxes and a drop down menu.
+The drop down menu is for selecting the visibility type.
+The left text box is for the field type and the right one is for the field name.
 		Enter the desired information into these text boxes and hit the blue '+' located to the right of the text boxes to add the field.
 Each time a field is added, new boxes will appear with the ability to add more fields.

 	Adding methods:
-		Under the area of a class labeled "Methods" are two text boxes.
+		Under the area of a class labeled "Methods" are two text boxes and a drop down menu.
+The drop down menu is for selecting the visibility type.
 The left one is for the method type and the right one is for the method name.
 		Enter the desired information into these text boxes and hit the blue '+' located to the right of the text boxes to add the method.
 Each time a method is added, new boxes will appear with the ability to add more methods.

 	Adding parameters:
 		After creating a method, two text boxes will be located under the method preceded with "----".
 These lines